 Aviation media advisory 2012

-The Transportation Safety Board of Canada releases investigation report into the September 2010 crash of a Cirrus SR22 near Sundre, Alberta
+The Transportation Safety Board of Canada releases investigation report into the September 2010 Crash of a Eurocopter helicopter in Chibougamau, Quebec

 The TSB is an independent agency that investigates marine, pipeline, railway and aviation transportation occurrences.
 Its sole aim is the advancement of transportation safety.
 It is not the function of the Board to assign fault or determine civil or criminal liability.